totuus1157/apple-music-hi-res-albums-database/README.md

 # apple-music-hi-res-albums-database

-List of high-res lossless albums making by all "Apple and music lovers"
+List of high-res lossless albums making by all "Apple and Music Lovers"

 ## TODO
 - Rewriting Props with Destructuring assignments.